 What's not helpful?

 Insisting that your point of view is correct.
-You may have evidence to support your position, and that’s fine.
-But when actual people are stating that something you are doing is causing conflict, you need to pay attention.
+You may have evidence to support your position, and that's fine.
+But when people state that something you are doing is causing conflict, you need to pay attention.

-Shaming others, instead of educating them.
-There’s a polite way to inform someone that what they are doing may not be correct.
-It’s a safe bet that they are going to feel awful when they find out.
-There’s no need to make them feel worse.
+Shaming others instead of educating them.
+There's a polite way to inform someone that their actions may not be correct.
+It's a safe bet that they will feel awful when they find out.
+There's no need to make them feel worse.

 Animosity between two groups on the same team.
-Parents of transgender children and parents who are transgender both want the same thing: to love and support their children, or to be loved and supported by their children (and/or others).
+Parents of transgender children and parents who are transgender both want the same thing: to love and support their children or to be loved and supported by their children (and others).